 “When we arrived in Hollywood we received a lot of ‘welcome’ invitations.
 Even the biggest stars were curious to see the girl David had caught while filming in England.
 David’s head, Samuel Goldwyn, had a party for us and so did Ronald Colman – undoubtedly the grand old man of the English Hollywood colony – Gene Tierney and many others.”

-One of Hjördis’ first social outings was at the exclusive Mocambo night-club on 8th February, where she and David had an unwanted ringside seat to witness Gene Tierney’s husband (Oleg Cassini, brother of Hjördis’ ex) flooring bandleader Xavier Cugat after being accused of chatting up Cugat’s wife.
+One of Hjördis’ first social outings was at the exclusive Mocambo night-club on 8th February, where she and David had an unwanted ringside seat to witness Gene Tierney’s recently returned husband (Oleg Cassini, brother of Hjördis’ ex) flooring bandleader Xavier Cugat after being accused of chatting up Cugat’s wife.
 Not the most relaxing night out.

 “At first I did not take to the bustling artificial Hollywood life,” Hjördis recalled, “It wasn’t anything I was used to.”